-A DVD program is available to all groups visiting the Museum.
+An interactive presentation is available to groups of 10 or more visiting the Museum.
 Reservations must be made, and tours can be arranged for groups with special interests or needs.
-Call the Museum during Museum Hours at 630.833.1616 to reserve a tour date and time or email: firstname.lastname@example.org for tour availability.
+Call the Museum during Museum Hours at 630.833.1616 to reserve a tour date and time or email: email@example.com for tour availability.

 Tours are offered to groups Tuesday through Saturday.
 The first tour starts at 10:00 a.m.
 The last tour is at 3:30 p.m.
 Total visiting time for group tours is one and a half hours not to exceed two hours.

 The tour begins in the lecture hall with an interactive presentation.
 If specific subjects are preferred (earth science, social studies, art, etc.), advanced notice is required.

 Afterwards adult groups are free to tour the Museum.
 Children’s groups are given directions by the tour guide about Museum rules, the scavenger hunt quiz, and the Museum Shop.

 The Lizzadro Museum is now available virtually!
 Tour the Museum from your home or school here.

 Ask a Geologist – Virtual Programs

 This virtual, interactive activity will provide students an opportunity to have all of their earth science questions answered by a geologist at the Museum.
 This program is available with advanced notice and costs $20 for a 30 minute virtual session with up to 30 students.
 Please contact the educator to schedule your session.